QuinnFreedman/modular/docs/components.md

 # Components

 Each module will list the specific components required to build it in a **bill of materials**, which is in the assembly instructions for that module.
-To avoid repetion, common componets that are used in many modules are listed here along with advice about where to buy them.
+To avoid repetition, common components that are used in many modules are listed here along with advice about where to buy them.

 ## Microcontrollers